Arech/nntl/README.md

 ## Currently Implemented NN Features
 * full-batch or mini-batch learning
 * individually tunable feedforward layers (i.e. almost all properties such as activation function, learning rate, dropout and other regularizers coefficients, and so on are defined on per layer basis).
-Construct any deep learning architecture you want.
+Layer containers, such as layer_pack_vertical and layer_pack_horizontal, can be used to create almost any feedforward neurons connectivity possible.
 * Activation units for output layer:
   * sigmoid with quadratic and cross-entropy (for binary target data) loss function
   * softmax with cross-entropy loss